 This allows you to then filter pages based on whether or not they contain certain words.

 This guide covers the entire process for setting up content search within Sitebulb, including all the advanced settings.

 You can jump to a specific area of the guide using the jumplinks below:

 To get started, simply start a new audit, and from the setup options, scroll down to Extraction, and click to open up the Content Search option.

-Then click on the green Add Rule button.
+Then click the button at the top to toggle Content Search on and then on the green Add Rule button.

 This will open up the on-screen rule wizard.
 For a basic search, all you need to do is enter the text and hit 'Add Rule', and that's all there is to it.
 You're now all set to search your website for this word, whatever it may be.

 Once you've added your rule, you can stop there, or just keep adding more rules.
 You will see all your rules in the audit setup page, ready for you to start the audit.

 For example, if we wanted to crawl our site and understand how often we reference Sitebulb as a 'crawler' vs a 'website auditor', we could set it up like this: